 Float fishing with a bobber and jig

 The current generation of anglers has made float fishing the baseline technique for Winter Steelhead fishing.
-By utilizing a slip float to suspend your feathered jig at the perfect depth.
-And a floating braided line that is easily mended to give your float an uninterrupted drift downstream through the run.
+By utilizing a 3/8 to 3/4 ounce slip float to suspend your Steelhead Jig at the perfect depth.
+And a floating braided line like P-Line X-Braid that is easily mended to give your float an uninterrupted drift downstream through the run.
 It offers the most effective presentation for the longest period of time as your offering drifts in the current.
 Great for fishing long seams, slower and deeper holding water, and drifts full of snags such as boulders.

 - 1/16 ounce jigs for ultra low clear water, bright sunny days, non-aggressive or heavily pressured Winter Steelhead.